-- 1. Pillar 1.
-Fostering sustainable growth and promoting innovation in the Alps (Economic growth and innovation); - 2.
-Pillar 2.
-Connectivity for all (Mobility and connectivity); - 3.
-Pillar 3.
-Ensuring sustainability in the Alpine Region(Environment and Energy).
+- Pillar 1.Growth and Innovation;

+- Pillar 2.
+Mobility and Connectivity;

+- Pillar 3.
+Environment and Energy.

 Considering its declared objectives the Alpine Strategy will be properly embedded in the Programme.
 The main linkages may be envisaged for: the SO 1.1 and S.O.
 3.4 (Pillar 1) contributing to innovation transfer and to the implementation of green technologies; SO 2.1 (Pillar 2) fostering environmental-friendly modes of transports and PA 2, 3 and 4 (Pillar 3) aiming at low carbon energy measures, natural and cultural resources protection and management and climate change adaptation actions.
 A notable contribution will be provided also through the actions of the cross-cutting themes of SME (Pillar 1), Education (Pillar 1) and ICT (Pillar 1 and 2).